allen-garvey/photog-spark/README.md

 * Type `make` to compile Sass
 * Run the project to start the server

+## Export Apple Photos Database

+* Setup the project so `src/main/export.kt` is the main class
+* When executing, pass the path to the directory containing you Apple Photos databases (most likely `Database/apdb` inside your Photos library)
+* The SQL to import the database into [photog-phoenix](https://github.com/allen-garvey/photog-phoenix) will be printed to stdout (You can setup Intellij to save console output to a file).

 ## License

 Photog is released under the MIT License.
 See license.txt for more details.